rml-unist/se3d/README.md

-### SE3D: A Stereo Event Camera Dataset for 3D Perception in Autonomous Driving Across Diverse Weather Conditions
+### SE3D: A Synthetic Stereo Event Camera Dataset for 3D Perception in Autonomous Driving Across Diverse Weather Conditions

 <!-- If you use any of this code, please cite following publications: -->